So, you want to get a job with one of the best bulge bracket banks out there.

 First of all, let’s do a quick recap of what a bulge bracket investment bank is, so that we’re on the same page, both figuratively and literally.

-Also, let’s list the current bulge bracket investment banks so that you know where to aim your CV and to hire endeavours at.
+Also, let’s list the current bulge bracket investment banks in the investment banking industry so that you know where to aim your CV and to hire endeavors.

 The term ‘bulge bracket’ is, in fact, slang.

 Because this term refers to a group comprising the biggest and most profitable investment banks in the world, these are also multinational corporations offering all kinds of services.

 These are the top investment banks in the investment finance industry.